bqhou/PortfolioWeb-JS/README.md

 Welcome to this Portfolio website repository!
 This project contains the source code, built using React JS, CSS and HTML

+Please see the components below.

+- Navigation Bar
+- Introduction
+- Portfolio
+- Contact
+- Footer

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).